agis/pglockanalyze-action/README.md

 If your repository contains older migrations, set `migrations_path` together with `migration_command`.
 The action will automatically run the pre-existing migrations before analysing the new ones.
-New files are detected by comparing the pull request's base and head commits.
-By default `migration_command` runs **once per migration file**, appending the file path to the command.
-Set `once: true` to run the command **a single time** with `migrations_path` as its only argument, which is handy for tools that operate on a directory of migrations.
+New files are detected by comparing the pull request's base and head commits. `migration_command` runs once with `migrations_path` as its only argument, so it must accept a directory path.
+The action temporarily moves the new migrations away, executes the command to apply the existing ones, restores the new files, and finally analyses them.
+When no new migrations are found the action prints a diagnostic message and exits successfully.

 See https://github.com/agis/pglockanalyze-action/pull/5 for a sample PR demonstrating how one might use this action.